-Her father was the son of John Beaufort, Earl of Somerset, himself the illegitimate son of John of Gaunt, Duke of Lancaster, through his liason with Katherine Swynford, who he later took as his third wife, their children then being legitimated, but their descendants barred from the throne.
-Margaret's royal descent derived through John of Gaunt, who was the fourth son of Edward III.
+Her father was the son of John Beaufort, Earl of Somerset, himself the illegitimate son of John of Gaunt, Duke of Lancaster, through his liason with Katherine Swynford, who he later took as his third wife, their children then being legitimated by Richard II and the Pope, but their descendants barred from inheriting the throne by King Henry IV.
+Margaret's royal descent derived through John of Gaunt, who was the third surviving son of Edward III.

 At the age of about seven and one of the richest heiresses in England, she was married to her guardian's son, John De La Pole, 2nd Duke of Suffolk, a union which was later dissolved.
 In 1455, Henry VI married Margaret, then aged twelve, to his maternal half-brother, Edmund Tudor, Earl of Richmond.
 Richmond was the illegitimate child of Henry's mother, Katherine of Valois (the widow of Henry V) and Owen Tudor, her Welsh Clerk of the Wardrobe.
-At the time of their marriage Edmund was aged twenty-five.
+At the time of their marriage Edmund was aged twenty-four.

 Margaret Beaufort was an extremely pious woman who is best remembered as a generous patron of learning and philanthropy, who founded Christ's College, Cambridge and patronised the publishers William Caxton and Wynkyn de Worde.
 She endowed chantries and made frequent gifts to churches and monasteries.

-The Earl of Derby's brother, Sir William Stanley, whos timely intervention had saved the king's life at Bosworth, was later suspected of involvement with the pretender, Perkin Warbeck and executed.
+The Earl of Derby's brother, Sir William Stanley, whose timely intervention had saved the king's life at Bosworth, was later suspected of involvement with the pretender, Perkin Warbeck and executed.
 A fact which Margaret's husband resented.
 Tradition states that when the King later visited Lord Derby, he was given a tour of the house, ending on the roof, where Henry advanced to the edge of the leads, the Earl's fool, pointed downwards and whispered, "Tom, remember Will!" upon which the King is reported to have retreated with haste.
 Sir William Stanley's execution was to eventually lead to the estrangement of Lady Margaret and her fourth husband.

-Henry VII died on 21st April, 1509.
-Lady Margaret survived her son, dying on June 29, 1509 in the Deanery of Westminster Abbey, during the the early months of the reign of her grandson, Henry VIII.
-She was buried in a marble tomb topped with a bronze gilded effigy by the Renaissance sculptor Pietro Torrigiano, in the Henry VII Chapel at Westminster Abbey.
+Henry VII died on 21st April, 1509, although in failing health, Lady Margaret survived her son, dying on June 29, 1509 at the age of sixty eight, in the Deanery of Westminster Abbey, during the the early months of the reign of her grandson, Henry VIII.
+Bishop Fisher was present at her death-bed.
+She was buried in a black marble tomb topped with a bronze gilded effigy by the Renaissance sculptor Pietro Torrigiano, in the Henry VII Chapel at Westminster Abbey.